stefan-kolb/nucleus/README.md

 ### Authentication

-Authentication against the endpoint is managed by PaaSal.
+Authentication against the endpoint is managed by Nucleus.
 The credentials must be provided as [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) header **within each single request**.

     Authorization: Basic thebase64encodedcredentialsstring